 WHAT YOU NEED TO KNOW:

 Open reduction and internal fixation (ORIF) of a hip fracture is surgery to fix a broken bone in your child's hip.
 Open reduction means that healthcare providers move the bone back into the right place with surgery.
-Internal fixation means that hardware (such as rods or pins) is used to hold the broken bone together.
+Internal fixation means that hardware (such as screws, rods, or pins) is used to hold the broken bone together.